DenisGorbachev/coda-api/doc/dev/error-handling.md

 use tempfile::{NamedTempFile, PersistError};
 use thiserror::Error;

+/// Writes the provided buffer to a named temporary file and persists it to disk.
+///
-pub fn write_to_named_temp_file(buf: &[u8]) -> Result<(File, PathBuf), WriteErrorDebugToTempFileError> {
+/// Returns the persisted file handle and its path. pub fn write_to_named_temp_file(buf: &[u8]) -> Result<(File, PathBuf), WriteErrorDebugToTempFileError> {
     use WriteErrorDebugToTempFileError::*;
     let mut temp = handle!(NamedTempFile::new(), CreateTempFileFailed);